Track performance metrics for any referral campaigns by adding UTM parameters to links

 - utm_medium: The advertising or marketing medium, for example: cpc, banner, email newsletter.

 - utm_campaign: The individual campaign name, slogan, promo code, etc. for a product.
-This is the paramater that is pulled through in Pressboard Studio's reporting.
+This is the parameter that is pulled through in Pressboard Studio's reporting.

 - utm_term: Identify paid search keywords.
 If you're manually tagging paid keyword campaigns, you should also use utm_term to specify the keyword.

 - utm_content: Used to differentiate similar content, or links within the same ad.
 For example, if you have two call-to-action links within the same email message, you can use utm_content and set different values for each so you can tell which version is more effective.

 Each parameter must be paired with a value that you assign.
 Each parameter-value pair then contains campaign-related information.

 For example, you might use the following parameter-value pairs for your Summer Brand campaign:

 - utm_source = summer-mailer to identify traffic that results from your Summer Brand email campaign

 - utm_medium = email to identify traffic from the email campaign vs. the in-app campaign

 - utm_campaign = summer_brand to identify the overall campaign